CyberHusky/School-Bell-Ubuntu-Raspberry-Python/README.md

 pip3 install --user playsound
 ```

-For make an executible file use:
+For make an executable file use:
 ```
 pip3 install pyinstaller
 ```